10 Underrated Benefits of Walking

 - Reduces the Risk of Cardiovascular Disease: Something as simple as taking a thirty-minute walk each day can significantly reduce your risk of cardiovascular disease and slash your risk of experiencing a stroke by more than 30%.

 - Help Reduce or Reverse Diabetes: Practically any type of exercise is important in reducing the risk of or controlling diabetes.
 The benefits really kick in at walking 45 minutes per day, but you don't have to get in those 45 minutes all at once.
 Going on three 15-minute walks has shown to be equally, if not more, effective than a single long walk.
+Fortunately, omega 7 has been show to help regulate blood sugar levels.

 How Much Should You Walk Each Day?